pravega/pravega/documentation/src/docs/recovery-procedures/table-segment-recover-pre-index-full.md

 The repair procedure is relatively simple and works as follows:

-1. _Make sure that LTS is available and works properly_: The root cause of the problem is related to LTS not being able to store data fast enough, of just being unavailable for a very long period of time.
+1. _Make sure that LTS is available and works properly_: The root cause of the problem is related to LTS not being able to store data fast enough, or just being unavailable for a very long period of time.
 Any attempt to recover Pravega first requires to be sure that LTS is working fine.